Classification:Histone Deacetylase Inhibitor

 Romidepsin is given by intravenous (into a vein) infusion.
-It is usually given on days 1, 8, and 15 of a 28-day cycle.
 The dose is based on your body size.
 How often you receive the medication will be determined by your provider.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, ketoconazole, itraconazole, clarithromycin, voriconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Be sure to tell your healthcare provider about all medications and supplements you take.
 If you are taking warfarin (Coumadin), you may need more frequent monitoring of your INR level.

 There are a number of things you can do to manage the side effects of romidepsin.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Infection and Low White Blood Cell Count (Leukopenia or Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).

 - When working in your yard, wear protective clothing including long pants and gloves.